ClickHouse/examples/observability/logs/kubernetes/vector_to_vector/README.md

 ## Aggegator Configuration

-The [aggregator.yml](./aggregator.yml) provides a full sample gateway configuration, requiring only minor changes for most cases.
+The [aggregator.yml](./aggregator.yml) provides a full sample aggregator configuration, requiring only minor changes for most cases.

 To deploy an aggregator, we make a few key configuration changes to the charts `values.yaml`:
   - Set the `role` to “Aggregator”
     ```yaml
     role: "Aggregator"
     ```
-  - Tune our resource limits to fit our throughput
   - Modify the `customConfig` key to use [vector as our source](https://vector.dev/docs/reference/configuration/sources/vector/).
 This vector-specific protocol allows agent instances to forward logs to the aggregator over port 6000.
 Note also our [remap](https://vector.dev/docs/reference/configuration/transforms/remap/) transform, which uses [VRL](https://vector.dev/docs/reference/vrl/) to ensure columns use `_` as delimiter and not `.`.
     ```yaml
     customConfig: